 Replace your device using the Fitbit App

-- Open Fitbit Connect on your computer
+- Open the Fitbit app on your phone, tablet, or computer.

-- Follow the on-screen instructions to complete your set-up
+- Follow the on-screen instructions to complete your set-up.

 How to remove your old Fitbit device from your account

 Once you confirm your replacement and the Fitbit device works as expected, you may need or want to delete the old Fitbit from your account.

 When you remove your old Fitbit, any data you didn’t previously sync is deleted from your account.
 So, if you forgot or neglected to sync your old Fitbit, now is the time to do it and save that data!

 First, remove and erase all the Fitbit device’s data

 - For Sense, Versa Series, Luxe, or Charge 3+, open the Settings app > About or Device Info > Factory Reset or Clear User Data.

 - For Inspire, Luxe, and Ace 2/3, open the Settings app > Clear User Data.